tabular-io/iceberg-kafka-connect/docs/design.md

 The connector has exactly-once semantics.
 Workers ensure this by sending the data files events and committing offsets for the source topic within a Kafka transaction.
 The coordinator ensures this by setting the control topic consumer to only read committed events, and also by saving the offsets for the control topic as part of the Iceberg commit data.

-* The offsets for the source topic in the sink-managed consumer group correspond to the data files events successfully written to the control topic.
+* The offsets for the source topic in the Kafka Connect consumer group correspond to the data files events successfully written to the control topic.
 * The offsets for the control topic correspond to the Iceberg snapshot, as the offsets are stored in the snapshot metadata.

 ### Zombie fencing

-If a task encounters a very heavy GC cycle during a transaction that causes a pause longer than the consumer session timeout (45 seconds by default), a partition might be assigned to a different task even though the “zombie” is still alive (but in a degraded state).
+If the task running the Coordinator process encounters a heavy GC cycle that causes a pause longer than the consumer session timeout (45 seconds by default), it may become a zombie.
+In this scenario, Kafka Connect will replace that task with a new one even though the “zombie” is still alive (but in a degraded state).
+A new Coordinator process will begin processing datafiles from the control topic.

-In this circumstance, the new worker starts reading from the current committed offsets.
-When the zombie starts processing again, it complete the commit.
-This could lead to duplicates in this extreme case.
-Zombie fencing will be targeted for a future release.
+When the zombie starts processing again later, it may commit a datafile that has already been committed by the new Coordinator process, leading to duplicates in this extreme case.
+Coordinator zombie fencing will be targeted for a future release.

 ## Error Handling